 What to Prove at Court

-The is a relatively complex question, however simple put; if you alleged something against another then it is for you to prove your allegations.
-It’s not correct to say that this person duped me and the prove is they coned other as well.
+This is a relatively complex question, however simply put; if you alleged something against another, then it is for you to prove your allegations.
+It’s not correct to say that this person duped you and then they conned others as well.
 The fact is if you charge another with a civil or criminal offence you are required to prove your case.
-In civil matters is on a Balance of Probabilities and that assessment is from the mind of a reasonable person.
+In civil matters is on a 'balance of probabilities' and that assessment is from the mind of a reasonable person.

 If you were told that by buying the car you would become 25 years younger you know that would be a falsehood and so would any reasonable person.
-If you joined a religious sect and should you give all you belong to the acting profit of the God you believe in exchange for everlasting life can you prove that that promise will not be fulfilled.
+If you joined a religious sect and you give all you belong to the acting prophet of the god, you believe in exchange for everlasting life, can you prove that that promise will not be fulfilled.